Two-parameter counter-diabatic driving in quantum annealing: Method

 \section{Method}

-Quantum annealing is a metaheuristic that aims at solving combinatorial optimization problems.
-The basic idea is to find the lowest-energy eigenstate of a problem Hamiltonian $\mathcal{H}_\mathrm{p}$ -- that encodes a combinatorial optimization problem that we want to solve as an Ising model~\cite{lucas2014ising} -- by adiabatically transferring the easy-to-prepare ground state of the driver Hamiltonian
+Quantum annealing is a metaheuristic that aims to solve combinatorial optimization problems.
+The basic idea is to find the lowest-energy eigenstate of a problem Hamiltonian $\mathcal{H}_\mathrm{p}$--- that encodes a combinatorial optimization problem that we want to solve as an Ising model~\cite{lucas2014ising}--- by adiabatically transferring the easy-to-prepare ground state of the driver Hamiltonian

 with $\gamma$ the time-independent transverse magnetic field strength and $N$ the number of sites (qubits) in the system, into the ground state of $\mathcal{H}_\mathrm{p}$.
 The annealing schedule is often chosen as